Aidkit Logo

 Introduction

-We follow a consent-first approach everywhere: non-essential cookies (like analytics or marketing) stay off unless you choose to allow them.
-This approach also meets the requirements of privacy laws in the EU, UK, U.S., and other regions.
+We follow a consent-first approach for non-essential cookies (such as those for analytics or marketing).
+We don’t use them unless you choose to allow them.
+This approach is designed to comply with applicable privacy laws.

 Policy

 AidKit believes in transparency about collection and use of data.
-This policy provides information about how and when AidKit uses cookies for these purposes.
-Capitalized terms not defined here have the meanings in our Privacy Statement.
+This Policy provides information about how and when AidKit uses cookies.
+Capitalized terms not defined here have the meanings in our Privacy Policy.

 What is a cookie?